UTDNebula/jupiter/README.md

 #### Environment Variables

 This project uses [NextAuth](https://next-auth.js.org/) for authentication.
-In order to use NextAuth, you will need to create a Google OAuth Client ID and Client Secret.
+In order to use NextAuth with OAuth providers, you will need to create a Client ID and Client Secret for [Google](https://next-auth.js.org/providers/google) and [Discord](https://next-auth.js.org/providers/discord) respectively.
-You can do this by following the instructions [here](https://next-auth.js.org/providers/google).

-Once you have your Client ID and Client Secret, add them to your `.env` file.
+Once you have your Client ID and Client Secrets, add them to your `.env` file.

 The `NEXTAUTH_URL` variable should be set to `http://localhost:3000` for local development.
 The `NEXTAUTH_SECRET` variable should be set to a random string of characters.
 You can generate one [here](https://randomkeygen.com/).